microfrontend-org/www/README.md

 * Testing tools that allow you to write a confident test suite without the complexity of running a whole browser alongside your tests

-## AaaS - Application as a Stream
+# AaaS - Application as a Stream

 AaaS is supported by WebStream.

-+ WebStream is an ecosystem for web-development
++ WebStream is an library part of wapka's ecosystem for web-development

 ## How WebStream work's?

 Load any media on website without reload page, now stream each website without reload.
 Over modularity each website can talk to another without barrier...

-### Unikatowe ID

-Id elementów DOM muszą być unikatowe dla aplikacji i jej elementów gdy są wyświetlane razem.
-Rozwiązaliśmy ten problem poprzez dodanie nazwy aplikacji przed każdym id np. web-chat-header, web-admin-header, ...

 ### Supported media